IsaakNijakowski/teamProjects2App/README.md

  * Debugger PIN: 606-743-160`
 ```
 Double check the flask server is working by entering `http://127.0.0.1:5000` in your browser

 The images in `~\teamProjects2App\AutoWeb\static\images` should appear

-3. Follow the instructions to download ngrok [here](https://dashboard.ngrok.com/signup?ref=home-hero) or click "get started for free at [https://ngrok.com/](https://ngrok.com/)
+3. Follow the instructions to download ngrok [here](https://dashboard.ngrok.com/signup?ref=home-hero), or click "get started for free" at [https://ngrok.com/](https://ngrok.com/)
 4. Link you auth token to ngrok through the websites instruction and establish a static ip

 the static ip in my example is `https://skink-helping-deadly.ngrok-free.app/`

-5. Run both the python app and ngrok with
+6. While the python script is running, start ngrok with
 ```
 ngrok http --url=skink-helping-deadly.ngrok-free.app 5000
 ```